 Regardless of what you study or where you are located, you will inevitably live and work with diverse people.
 Through hands-on workshops and practical involvement, UBCO’s Intercultural Development Program (IDP) will help you build your cross-cultural skills and intercultural fluency to better understand the intersections of culture with power, politics, identity, media, art, and other social structures.

-IDP helps students build cross-cultural skills that are required for academic and professional careers.
-We have various workshops that are facilitated by experienced staff and student coordinators on cross-cultural topics that are relevant in today’s society.
-Workshops such as Intercultural 101 provide students with the opportunity to explore the relationship between culture, language, and communication.
+IDP helps students build cross-cultural skills and intercultural fluency that are required for academic and professional careers.
+We have various workshops that are facilitated by experienced staff and student coordinators on Intercultural topics that are relevant in today’s society.
+Workshops such as Intercultural 101 provide students with the opportunity to explore the relationship between culture, language, identity, politics and communication.